IPv4 header format – Explanation of all fields.

 What is the IP header?

 The IP header is specified in the standard rfc971.
+The Following explains each component of it.

 Version –

-A four bits value.
+It is a four-bit value.
 We can also call it the Internet Protocol version.
 Along with the routing, the role of IP is to assign the IP addresses to a machine.
 Initially, the address started with a length of 32 bits.
-Soon this address space will be insufficient with the increasing number of new machines in the network.
-To adopt the network changes there could be various versions of IP protocol.
-Initially, version 4 was developed now we also have IPv6 implementation available.

 IP Header Length –

-The 4 bits in size, specify the length of the IP header.
-Length is in 32-bit words the minimum value is 5.
+The 4 bits in size specify the length of the IP header.
+Length is in 32-bit words.
+The minimum value is 5.
 If we calculate in terms of bytes, then the IP header length is 20 bytes minimum.
-Because the length of the header may vary, the actual length depends on the presence or absence of the optional parameters.
-Ip layer, use the length, to get the start of user data.
-So that header can be stripped off and data can be passed to the user.

 Type of Service –